 Tier one own funds include ordinary share capital, non-cumulative preference shares and relevant subordinated liabilities.
 Tier two own funds include cumulative preference shares, and subordinated liabilities with a shorter duration.
 Tier three own funds include own funds which do not satisfy the Tier one or Tier two requirements.

-All of VRCO's own funds, other than deferred tax assets, are categorised as Tier one for Solvency II purposes.
-Deferred tax assets are eligible to cover the SCR but not the MCR.
+All of VRCO's own funds are Tier one for Solvency II purposes other than deferred tax.